More effort on the timing Please

 Archtomato

-It was once believed that the true nature of man is decided in the battle between the conscious mind and the desires of thesubconscious and that the evil of man's subconscious is often too strong to resist.
+Archtomato believes that the true nature of man is decided in the battle between the conscious mind and the desires of the subconscious and that the evil of man's subconscious is often too strong to resist.
 The only way to win is to deny it battle.

 Tomatoes were sacrificed in the making of this website, contents and for the continual existence of its owner.